Weather News

 Two tornadoes touched down in KY during recent severe weather, NWS surveyors confirm

-The National Weather Service is planning to examine storm damage in seven Kentucky counties to determine if a tornado touched down during an overnight severe weather outbreak on Monday, April 27 to Tuesday, April 28.
+National Weather Service surveyors found tornado damage in Hart and Ohio counties, and straight-line wind damage in Green, Harrison and Oldham counties from an overnight severe weather outbreak on Monday, April 27 to Tuesday, April 28.

-The National Weather Service is planning to examine storm damage in seven Kentucky counties to determine if a tornado touched down during an overnight severe weather outbreak on Monday, April 27 to Tuesday, April 28.
+National Weather Service surveyors found tornado damage in Hart and Ohio counties, and straight-line wind damage in Green, Harrison and Oldham counties from an overnight severe weather outbreak on Monday, April 27 to Tuesday, April 28.
 National Weather Service

 Key Takeaways